6 cabines - 2020

-You do not want to cross the Atlantic to go sailing in the Caribbean?
+Don't feel like crossing the Atlantic to go sailing in the Antilles/Caribbean?

-In this case, rent your sailboat or catamaran in the Canary Islands which enjoy an ideal climate, beautiful landscapes and reasonable prices.
-Only a few hours by plane and 70 NM off the coast of West Africa, these islands are a surprisingly well-kept sailing secret.
+In this case, rent your sailboat or catamaran in the Canary Islands which benefit from an ideal climate, beautiful scenery and reasonable prices.
+Only 4 hours by plane from Switzerland and 70 MN off the coast of West Africa, these islands are a surprisingly well-kept sailing secret.

-The islands offer a spectacular cruise course, with a varied backdrop.
-The seven main islands - Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera and El Hierro - are a day's sailing from each other, but each has its own unique character and some even have a difference in climate.
-Most marinas and ports have excellent facilities, improved in recent years by the influx of foreign yachts.
+The islands offer a spectacular cruising ground with a varied backdrop.
+The seven main islands - Tenerife, Fuerteventura, Grand Canaria, Lanzarote, La Palma, La Gomera and El Hierro - are all within a day's sailing distance of each other, but each has its own unique character and some even have different climates.
+Most marinas and marinas have excellent facilities, which have been improved in recent years by the influx of foreign yachts.

-Las Galletas, a small traditional fishing village, is an ideal starting point to rent your sailboat or catamaran in Tenerife and discover the western islands of the Canary Islands.
-The Marina offers excellent culinary options and attracts tourists particularly attracted by the wide range of water activities.
+Las Galletas, a small, traditional fishing village, is an ideal starting point to rent your sailboat or catamaran in Tenerife and discover the western islands of the Canary Islands.
+The Marina offers excellent culinary options and attracts tourists who are particularly attracted by the wide range of water activities.

-Las Galletas is very proud to preserve its heritage.
-That's why you will see small fishing boats in its bay, a fish market on the waterfront and no hotel in sight.
-This is the perfect place to start your adventure.
+Las Galletas is a fishing village that takes great pride in preserving its heritage.
+This is why you will see small fishing boats in its bay, a fish market on the seafront and no hotel in sight.
+This is the ideal place to start your adventure.

-Located in one of the most western points of Tenerife, the small complex of Los Gigantes presents one of the most impressive landscapes of Tenerife.
-It thus recalls the old and dramatic mountain range that rises from the sea to the complex.
-The marina is a perfect stopover before traveling 30 nautical miles to La Gomera.
+Located in one of the most western points of Tenerife, the small Los Gigantes complex presents one of the most impressive landscapes in Tenerife.
+It is reminiscent of the ancient and dramatic mountain range that rises from the sea to the complex.
+The marina is a perfect stopover before travelling the 30 nautical miles to La Gomera.

-Most of the year, the trade winds dominate the meteorological system of the islands with northeast winds of force 3-4 Bft.
-The winds can be stronger between the islands thanks to the venturi effect linked in particular to the numerous volcanoes present on the islands.
+For most of the year the trade winds dominate the weather system of the islands with north-easterly winds of force 3-4 Bft.
+The winds can be stronger between the islands due to the venturi effect linked in particular to the numerous volcanoes present on the islands.
 The trade winds are dominant in spring and summer and the strongest in July.
-Lanzarote and Fuerteventura, just 100 km from Africa, are also affected by the south-east of Sirocco.
+Lanzarote and Fuerteventura, only 100 km from Africa, are also affected by the south-east of the Sirocco.
 This autumn wind can create confusing conditions, but usually only for short periods.

 In terms of climate, the North African influence also means that Lanzarote and Fuerteventura receive almost no rain.
 As you head west into the Atlantic, the islands become greener.
-Although it is closer to the equator than to the Mediterranean, the average temperature of the Canary Islands is very lenient.
+Although closer to the equator than to the Mediterranean, the average temperature in the Canary Islands is very mild.
 Cooled by the trade winds, it rarely exceeds 29° C in July.
-In winter, the Canary Islands are also temperate, with the sea temperature even reaching 18˚C in January.
+In winter, the Canary Islands are also temperate, with sea temperatures even reaching 18˚C in January.

-Marina Lanzarote (Arrecife) - Puerto Calero - Marina Rubicon - Isla de Lobos - la Graciosa - Marina Lanzarote (Arrecife) : 100MN (7 days)
+Marina Lanzarote (Arrecife) - Puerto Calero - Marina Rubicon - Isla de Lobos - la Graciosa - Marina Lanzarote (Arrecife) : 100MN (7 jours)

-Marina Las Galletas - San Sebastián de la Gomera - Puerto de las Vueltas / Argayal - Puerto de la Estaca (El Hierro) - Marina del Sur (Tenerife) : 140MN (7 days)
+Marina Las Galletas - San Sebastian de la Gomera - Puerto de las Vueltas / Argayal - Puerto de la Estaca (El Hierro) - Marina del Sur (Tenerife) : 140MN (7 jours)

-Marina Las Galletas - Marina la Gomera - Marina La Palma - Puerto de las Vueltas (La Gomera) - Marina Las Galletas (Tenerife) : 150MN (7 days)
+Marina Las Galletas - Marina la Gomera - Marina La Palma - Puerto de las Vueltas (La Gomera) - Marina Las Galletas (Tenerife) : 150MN (7 jours)

-Note: The suggested itineraries are based on 2 to 3 hours of navigation per day at an average speed of 5 knots.
-If you are looking for other route ideas or questions, do not hesitate to contact us.
+Note: The proposed routes are based on a navigation of 2 to 3 hours per day at an average speed of 5 knots.
+If you are looking for other route ideas or if you have any questions, please do not hesitate to contact us.
 We will be happy to help you plan your cruise.